gr3m0c/gr3m0c.github.io/_posts/2021-07-17-breadcrumbs.md

                2 Dir(s)   6,482,231,296 bytes free
 ```

-We could download this and open the sqlite database but for simplicty and since it is stored in plaintext we simply switch to powershell in the SSH shell and cat the content to the screen.
+We could download this and open the sqlite database but for simplicty and since it is stored in plaintext, we simply switch to powershell in the SSH shell and cat the content to the screen.
 Right at the bottom we see the credentials for the development account `development:fN3)sN5Ee@g`.
 The administrator account is also mentioned but there are no credentials present for it.

 ```